Muttersprache (album): Promotion

 Selected as the album's leading single, "Wie schön du bist" was released to radios and stores on May 1, 2015.
 An instant success in German-speaking Europe, it peaked at number two on the German Singles Chart.
 In Germany, the song became Connor's highest-charting single since 2005 number-one hit "From Zero to Hero."
 It was eventually certified platinum by the Bundesverband Musikindustrie (BVMI).
 In Austria and Switzerland, "Wie schön du bist" reached number eleven and number thirty on the national singles charts, where it became her biggest-charting single in seven years.

 Critical reception

 laut.de critic Sven Kabelitz rated the album two out of five stars.
 He found that "unfortunately, the lyrics linger on the level of late Rosenstolz, while using the same phrasing machine and the sentimentalism of Juli, Silbermond and Luxuslärm for long stretches."
 Kabelitz described Muttersprache as "sentimental feel-good banalities from the literary cat calendar, in which everyone and no one can find themselves."
+Matthias Reichel from CDStarts described Connor's switch to German as a "very bold step" that ultimately "works," enabling her to express herself more directly and without taboos.
+He called the album a "solid comeback" and noted that it never becomes "truly embarrassing," despite its emotional and personal themes.
+Overall, he concludes she is "on the right path," with nothing essential missing from her new direction.
+Writing for Süddeutsche Zeitung, Johanna Bruckner viewed Connor's German-language shift as risky but with "hit potential."
+She criticized "these rhymes" as often simplistic and "annoying," and concluded she is "if anything, the better Helene Fischer."